The evolution of Radiology

 Ultrasound for physiotherapy in Dementia

 As of now, the application of ultrasound has been limited to diagnostic imaging.
 A recent discovery by scientists from Tohoku University suggests that ultrasound may be therapeutically beneficial for people with dementia.
-The therapy is based on a novel use of ultrasounds to improve cognitive functions of patients suffering from Alzheimer’s disease and other forms of dementia.
+The therapy is based on a novel use of ultrasounds to improve the cognitive functions of patients suffering from Alzheimer’s disease and other forms of dementia.
 The scientists performed experiments, which show improvement in the cognitive functions of mice models with dementia.

-The Tohoku scientists sent low-intensity pulsed ultrasound (LIPUS) waves through brains of the model mice.
-During the experiment, the research team made some amazing findings: the waves seemed to promote vascular neogenesis (creation od new blood vessels) as well as regeneration of nerve cells.
+The Tohoku scientists sent low-intensity pulsed ultrasound (LIPUS) waves through the brains of the model mice.
+During the experiment, the research team made some amazing findings: the waves seemed to promote vascular neogenesis (creation of new blood vessels) as well as regeneration of nerve cells.
 No adverse side effects were reported at the end of the experiment, which led the scientists to believe the therapy could be utilized in humans with dementia as well.

-Hiroaki Shimokawa, a researcher at Tohoku University and part of the team of LIPUS researchers stated,” LIPUS therapy is non-invasive physiotherapy that may apply to high-risk elderly patients without the need for anesthesia or surgery, and may even be used repeatedly.”
+Hiroaki Shimokawa, a researcher at Tohoku University and part of the team of LIPUS researchers stated,” LIPUS therapy is a non-invasive physiotherapy that may apply to high-risk elderly patients without the need for anesthesia or surgery, and may even be used repeatedly.”

 Dementia is a devastating illness with 10 million new cases diagnosed each year.
 Despite the worldwide prevalence of dementia, it has no cure and is an irreversible condition.